Eknath Shinde: Role in 2022 Maharashtra political crisis

-Shinde was in favor of breaking the Maha Vikas Aghadi and reestablishing alliance with the Bharatiya Janata Party.
-He requested Uddhav Thackeray to break the Maha Vikas Aghadi alliance due to ideological differences and unfair treatment by Congress Party and NCP.
-His fellow Shiv Sena members said that their complaints were ignored by Uddhav Thackeray and Uddhav favored Congress Party and NCP over his own Shiv Sena members.
-Shinde gathered 2/3rd members from his party to support his request.
-The crisis began on 21 June 2022 when Shinde and several other MLAs of the Maha Vikas Aghadi (MVA) coalition moved to Surat in BJP-governed Gujarat, throwing the coalition into a chaos.
+Shinde was in favour of breaking the Maha Vikas Aghadi alliance and reestablishing an alliance with the Bharatiya Janata Party.
+He requested Uddhav Thackeray to break the Maha Vikas Aghadi alliance due to ideological differences.
+Few Shiv Sena members alleged that their complaints were ignored by Uddhav Thackeray.
+Shinde was able to gather 2/3rd of members from his party to support his request.
+The crisis began on 21 June 2022 when Shinde and several other MLAs of the Maha Vikas Aghadi (MVA) coalition moved to Surat in the BJP-governed Gujarat, throwing the coalition into a chaos.
 As a result of Shinde's revolt, Uddhav Thackeray resigned from the post of Chief Minister of Maharashtra and said that he will also resign from the Maharashtra Legislative Council.
-Shinde successfully reestablished alliance with BJP and was sworn in as the 20th Chief Minister, with Bharatiya Janata Party's Devendra Fadnavis as the Deputy Chief Minister.
+Shinde successfully reestablished an alliance with the BJP and was sworn in as the 20th Chief minister, with Bharatiya Janata Party's Devendra Fadnavis being sworn as the Deputy Chief Minister.

+Leader of Shiv Sena

 Shiv Sena leadership dispute

-After Eknath Shinde established the government, he started using the Shiv Sena name and symbols without Uddhav Thackrey.
-This created issues as Uddhav also claimed to be the leader of Shiv Sena.
+After Eknath Shinde established the government, he started using the Shiv Sena name and symbols without Uddhav Thackrey's permission.
+This created issues as Uddhav Thackeray also claimed to be the leader of Shiv Sena.
 Uddhav's faction challenged this in court, which was eventually moved to the Election Commission of India.
 The Commission recognized Eknath Shinde's faction as the real Shiv Sena party, which ended the leadership dispute.
 The Election Commission also found the changes made to the Shiv Sena party constitution in 2018, under the leadership of Uddhav Thackeray, to be undemocratic.
 The amendments centralized the party's control and were criticized for not allowing free, fair, and transparent elections for the party positions.

+Political legitimacy

+On 4 February 2024, Maharashtra Legislative Assembly Speaker Rahul Narwekar ruled that Shinde's faction was the "real Shiv Sena" political party.
+This decision was a significant setback for the rival faction led by former Chief Minister Uddhav Thackeray.

+Electoral performance

+Under Shinde's leadership, his faction of the Shiv Sena performed well in the 2024 Lok Sabha elections.
+The party secured 7 seats, demonstrating a higher success rate compared to their alliance partner, the BJP, which won 9 seats in Maharashtra.
+This electoral success helped consolidate Shinde's position within the state's political landscape.

+Chief Ministership (2022-2024)

+On 30 June 2022, Eknath Shinde was sworn in as the 20th Chief Minister of Maharashtra, following a political crisis that led to the fall of the Maha Vikas Aghadi government.
+His appointment came after he led a rebellion within the Shiv Sena party, aligning with the BJP to form a new government.